Crazycat1245/color/README.rst

 Installation
 ============

-You don't need to download the GIT version of the code as ``colour`` is available on the PyPI.
+You don't need to download the GIT version of the code as ``color`` is available on the PyPI.
 So you should be able to run::

-    pip install colour
+    pip install color

-If you have downloaded the GIT sources, then you could add the ``colour.py`` directly to one of your ``site-packages`` (thanks to a symlink).
+If you have downloaded the GIT sources, then you could add the ``color.py`` directly to one of your ``site-packages`` (thanks to a symlink).
 Or install the current version via traditional::